khalil-poole/osticket-prereqs/README.md

 The web browser will then open up the osTicket setup page.

-Click "Continue" and then fill information for Name, then Helpdesk, and the Default email (receives email from customers, use an email that you're not using for business)
+Click "Continue" and then fill out information for Name, then Helpdesk, and the Default email (receives email from customers, use an email that you're not using for business)